|On this page:|

 The digital currencies story is a continuation of the long-running saga of economics, markets, and commodity exchange in human society...
 Learn more about E-money and virtual currencies

 The impact of the Internet on businesses and the global economy has been crucial in shaping new economic models, and at the same time, raising new concerns....
 Learn more about other Economic issues

-For more information or to set up an interview on ransomware, cybersecurity, or digital policy with one of our experts, get in touch with the Digital Watch observatory’s editor, at firstname.lastname@example.org
+For more information, get in touch with the Digital Watch observatory’s editor, at firstname.lastname@example.org